The Plot (an overview of the Bible)

 ...as also our beloved brother Paul, according to the wisdom given to him, has written to you...
 2 Pet.
 3:15

 ...Paul... has written to you, as also in all his epistles, speaking in them of these things, in which are some things hard to understand, which those who are untaught and unstable twist to their own destruction, as they do also the rest of the Scriptures.
 2 Pet.
 3:15-16

 Key to the Plot Twist

 Learn the key to the plot twist!
 Continue reading in chapter two of Bob Enyart's best-selling book, The Plot!
-You can read the full book as a perfect-bound paperback or as a downloadable PDF, or in Spanish, as La Trama!
+You can read the full book as a perfect-bound paperback or as a downloadable PDF, or in Spanish as La Trama, and here's a high resolution image of the cover.
 Or, you can listen to Bob's Plot Seminar!
 Or get the entire set of all five of Bob's Plot Bible Study Albums or even check out The Plot Boys for Bible students of all ages!
 You'll love this powerful teaching through Scripture as you see that the overview of the Bible really is the only valid key to its details!